tardis-sn/tardis/docs/physics/est_and_conv/convergence.rst

 The temperature of the inner boundary is also updated throughout the simulation.

-blah (mention lock cycles) (note about the exponent being negative)
+FINISH THIS!!! (mention lock cycles) (note about the exponent being negative)

 !!!!Mention J_blues in a note?!!!!